khusika/khusika.github.io/content/posts/linux-stable-kernel-fork-for-orange-pi-rk3588/index.en.md

 The branch is actively updated in sync with upstream, with commit history reflecting substantial merges from the official stable trees as well as routine backports and bugfixes.​

 ## Stable Rockchip Kernel + GCC 14.3 Fixes
-A separate branch, [`orange-pi-6.1-rk35xx`](https://github.com/khusika/linux_stable-orangepi/commits/orange-pi-6.1-rk35xx), serves as a reference for the community by providing a stable Rockchip kernel merged with OrangePi-specific code.
-This branch implements:
+A separate branch, [`orange-pi-6.1-rk35xx`](https://github.com/khusika/linux_stable-orangepi/commits/orange-pi-6.1-rk35xx), serves as a reference for the community by providing a stable Rockchip BSP kernel merged on top of the OrangePi kernel.
+This branch was created by merging the Rockchip Linux upstream tree ([`develop-6.1`](https://github.com/rockchip-linux/kernel/tree/develop-6.1)) into the OrangePi kernel branch, producing a Rockchip-stable baseline with OrangePi-specific fixes.
+The branch implements:

 - All vendor and mainline fixes for the RK35xx platform supported by OrangePi.
-- Additional compatibility and build fixes for the latest ARM GCC compiler (14.3), ensuring smooth compilation for recent toolchains.
+- Additional compatibility and build fixes for the latest [ARM GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) (14.3.Rel1), ensuring smooth compilation for recent toolchains.
 - Stability and reliability improvements on top of regular Linux updates, allowing for production-level deployment and advanced development alike.

 ## Platform Support and Testing Status